Sabirah42/python_phase_two_skill_challenges/design_recipes/grammar_checker.md

 grammar_checker("") => "Text input must not be empty."
 """

-Given any input that s not a string
+Given any input that is not a string
 It raises an error message
 """
 grammar_checker(['Hello', 'how', 'are', 'you', '?']) => "Text must be a valid string"
+"""

+Given any input that is None value
+It raises an error message
+"""
+grammar_checker(None) => "Text must be a valid string"
 """